Notification

 Connect Looker Studio to a Looker Explore.

-The connector is not available for customer-hosted Looker instances.
+The Looker Studio connector is not available for customer-hosted Looker instances.

 Looker is an enterprise platform for business intelligence, data applications, and embedded analytics that helps you explore and share insights in real time.
 The Looker connector allows you to access Looker data within Looker Studio by adding an Explore as a data source to a Looker Studio report.

 Before users can view Looker data in a Looker Studio report, a Looker user with an admin role must enable the Looker Studio connector on the BI Connectors page in the Admin panel of the Looker instance.
-Enabling the Looker Studio connector also makes available the Open in Looker Studio option in the Looker Explore actions menu and the ability to monitor Looker connector usage in Looker System Activity.
+Enabling the Looker Studio connector also makes available the ability to monitor Looker connector usage in Looker System Activity.

-Once the connector is enabled in the Looker instance, Looker Studio users with at least explore Looker permissions can connect an Explore from that Looker instance as a data source in a Looker Studio report.
-Once the instance is connected, Looker Studio users with at least access_data and clear_cache_refresh Looker permissions can view Looker data in a Looker Studio report.
+Once the connector is enabled in the Looker instance, Looker Studio users with at least explore Looker permissions can use the connector in Looker Studio to create a data source from an Explore from that Looker instance.
+Looker Studio users with at least access_data and clear_cache_refresh Looker permissions can view Looker data in a Looker Studio report.

 Learn more about Looker.